-I believe sustainable African development in an economic growth system that can support this life style.
-A truly African economy is one that is enduring and nurtures the people’s culture, traditions, and the environment.
+I believe in sustainable African development in an economic growth system that can support this lifestyle.
+A truly African economy is one that is enduring and nurtures people’s culture, traditions, and environment.

 I know a lot of educated Ethiopians who would ask the question: “Who told me they do not want to return to Ethiopia after spending most of their adult life out of the country?
 Or they would say, “What do I have to go back for?”

 This attitude makes me wonder who is to blame.
 Perhaps a few rhetorical questions can get us to think about these issues and guide our way to some answers.

 Is it the government’s responsibility to nurture a nations’ educated population?
 Is it our responsibility as educated people in the Diaspora to work with educated people in our constituent community to come up with a solution?

 Are our top down-vertical leadership structures sustainable?
 Do we give ourselves enough space to explore horizontal leadership?
 Why are we not looking for a president or a chair who would help solve our development problems?

 Is it time for us to explore grass-roots organizations, social entrepreneurs, and the private sector for solutions to our problems?
 Can we invest in comparative and comprehensive education so we do not make the same mistakes as other communities and produce leaders of different forms?
 Can we invest in education that nurtures our essence and authenticity as Africans, so we won’t lose it in the name of development?

 Can an economy be sustained without its brainpower?
 Is it really growth if we are contracting foreign companies to build our schools, hospitals, homes, roads, and every other form of infrastructure that is essential for our development?
 Is it really growth if we are forgetting to teach our youth pride in their sense of being, history, culture, and tradition?